plotly/academy/_react/3-with-plotly.md

 A plot without data doesn't showcase much though, we need to parse the data we get from the OpenWeatherMap API and pass it to our `newPlot` call!
 The first argument is the id of the DOM element we want to render our plot into.

 The second argument is an array of objects with a few properties for our plot, with `x`, `y` and `type` being the most relevant for us.
-Plotly.js makes it easy to create a wide variety of plots, the one we care about the most at the moment is a `scatter` plot, which looks like this:
+Plotly.js makes it easy to create a wide variety of plots, the one we care about the most at the moment is a `scatter` plot.
+See the documentation <a href="https://plot.ly/javascript/line-and-scatter/" target="_blank">here</a> for some examples.

-TK screenshot of plotly.js scatter plot

 As you can see, it's perfect for a weather forecast!

-This is structurally what our `Plotly.newPlot` call will look like:
+This is what our `Plotly.newPlot` call will look like:

 ```JS
 Plotly.newPlot('someDOMElementId', [{